raja-aiml/mac-bootstrap/README.md

 ## Overview

-This script automates the installation, configuration, and teardown of a Mac development environment using:
+This script automates the installation, configuration, and teardown of a Mac development environment using **Homebrew** (package manager)
-* Homebrew (package manager)
-* Zsh & Oh My Zsh (shell customization)
-* Plugins (syntax highlighting, auto-suggestions)
-* Backup & Restore (preserves existing configurations)

 ## Prerequisites
 * macOS
 * Internet connection (for downloads)
 * Admin permissions (for installations)

-## Notes
-* The script automatically backs up configurations before making changes.
-* The .backup/ folder stores the original settings, allowing a safe restore.
-* If you encounter permission issues, run with chmod +x before executing the script.

 ## Installation & Usage